-State Board of Elections regulations on voter registration provide guidance to college students and other first time voters may have questions about how to register and where to vote in Virginia.
+State Board of Elections regulations on voter registration provide guidance to college students and other first time voters that may have questions about how to register and where to vote in Virginia.
 The following information is specific to college students and explains residency requirements for voter registration and special absentee privileges for certain students.
 For more information, see other areas of the website addressing registration and absentee voting generally.

 How do I register to vote in Virginia?